cloud-gov/federalist.18f.gov/pages/using-federalist.md

 ### Adding a new site

-After logging into Federalist, you will see a list of your sites and a button to add a new site.
-When adding a new site, you will see a list of available templates.
-Select "use this template" under a template to use it as a basis for your new website.
+Federalist shows you a list of your existing sites along with a button to add a new site.
+When you add a new site, Federalist offers you a list of available templates.
+Select "use this template" under a template to use it on your new website.

-After selecting a template, your new site will be available in the list.
-You may need to refresh the page for the site to be visible in the list and for the "view site" link to be available after the site completes building.
+After you pick a template, your new site will be built and added to your list of websites.
+If you don't see a new "view site" link in your list of websites, refresh the page.
+Sometimes there is a slight delay as your website finishes building.

 ## Federalist templates